Life Management Series

 The Introduction to Lifestyle Redesign® course is a prerequisite to the other courses in the Life Management Series, and must be completed first.

-- Discuss relevant documentation, billing, and reimbursement issues when treating this population
+- Analyze relevant documentation, billing and reimbursement issues when treating obesity and related diagnoses;

 |Course||Regular||AOTA members and USC Chan alumni|